urbanbigdatacentre/AccessUK/README.md

 ## $ employment_pct_120 <dbl> 31.91657, 32.02396, 32.22901, 31.19395, 31.00741, 3…
 ```

-The results includes both the absolute employment available for a range
+The results include both the absolute employment available for a range
 of travel times in minutes as well as the relative employment in
 percent.